Tim Walz headlines third night of DNC with help from Clinton, Oprah and Stevie Wonder

 In addition to Winfrey — the biggest star of the night — the evening featured several other celebrity guests, including singers John Legend, Maren Morris and Stevie Wonder.

-“I’m depending on you to do, as Spike Lee would say, the right thing,” he said, before performing his 1972 hit, “Keep on Running.”
+“I’m depending on you to do, as Spike Lee would say, the right thing,” he said, before performing his 1973 hit, “Higher Ground.”

 Actor Mindy Kaling, poet Amanda Gorman and singer Maren Morris also made appearances.